Kshitij-Vaidya/SimulatingNaturalSelectionDecisionMaking/README.md

 cd SimulatingNaturalSelectionDecisionMaking
 ```

+### Simulating Normal Form Games

 The following files contain the classes defined to simulate the Players (Creatures) and the Game (Environment):

+`Player.py`

 `NormalGame.py`

-`Player.py`

-The `TestNormalGame.py` file contains a simple simulation code to run a Normal Form Game between two players whose attributes are randomly generated
+The `TestNormalGame.py` file contains a simple simulation code to run a Normal Form Game between two players whose attributes are randomly generated.
+The functions defined within the `NormalFormGame` class allow to define the Payoff Matrix between two players whose attributes namely speed, size and strategy are randomly generated.

+We can simulate a single round or a match till a winner is decided.
+This game simulation is the first step towards simulating more complicated natural environments with multiple players and strategies and also add attributes to the existing `Player` class to allow for more complex player interactions.